-The grading programme is divided into four clusters which are Hlanaganani Cluster, Vuwani Cluster, Malamulele Cluster and Saselemani Cluster.
-One grader is allocated to one Ward for a period of three weeks in is done on a rotational basis to focus on grading of identified critical areas.
-Upon lapsing of three weeks regardless of whether all critical identified road is finalized the grader is moved to another ward.
-If it happens that there is a funeral(s) on the same Ward the grader will be assist in opening access to the cemeteries from the affected family.
+The grading programme is divided into three clusters which are Hlanaganani Cluster, Malamulele Cluster and Saselemani Cluster.
+One grader is allocated to one Ward for a period of three weeks and this is done on a rotational basis to focus on grading of identified critical areas.
+Upon lapsing of three weeks regardless of whether all critical identified roads are finalized, the grader is moved to another ward.
+If it happens that there is a funeral(s) on the same Ward the grader will be assisting in opening access to the cemeteries from the affected family.